Everything about Musée d’Orsay Tickets

 Inspired by Marie, a dancer at the Paris Opera, Degas created this sculpture using bronze.

-The original version, however, was made from skin-colored wax and included real hair and a tutu.
+The original version was made from skin-colored wax and included natural hair and a tutu.

-Although initially criticized upon its public unveiling, the sculpture has gained widespread admiration over time.
+Although initially criticized upon its public unveiling, the sculpture has gained widespread admiration.

 “Small Dancer Aged 14” showcases Degas’ keen observation of movement and his ability to capture the essence of his subjects.